Srekel/the-debuginator/README.md

       &player_godmode);
 ```

-See wiki for documentation on how to initialize the debuginator and for more advanced uses.
+See SDL demo for information on how to initialize the debuginator and for more advanced uses.
+(Proper documentation to be written)

-    20% done.

 ### :factory: C99 compatible